VirgilSecurity/virgil-cli/doc/markdown/virgil.1.md

 Search Card by email or application name search

 **card-search-private**
-Search Card by email, search with criteria:
-1. Including Cards with unconfirmed Identity;
+Search Card by type:value; search including Cards with unconfirmed Identity;
-1. Search for Cards which have signed some other Cards.

 **card-get**
 Get user's Virgil Card from the Virgil Keys service.